ditdittdittt/goeat/README.md

 2.3 View History
 - After the app is close, the app will display all the order history

+# Version Control:

 ## GoEat V3

 ### NameFile: go_eat_v3.rb

+### Update: go_eat_v3.3.rb
+- Coordinate generator bug has been fixed
+- BFS Method bug has been fixed

+### Update: go_eat_v3.2.rb
+- Case senstive bug fixed
+- What if analysis has been applied
+- Driver using BFS method to take routes to the store and user, so there no will be 'crash'

 ### Update: go_eat_v3.1.rb
 - Case sensitive in menu order fixed to not sensitive